Juice Boy Videos

 This went on for about 20 minutes or so when suddenly the Chief Engineer, his dress whites smeared with grease, burst through a door and made his way up to me and blurted: “I need that F***g transformer now, where is it?”
 Quickly we made our way aft to our stateroom where our equipment was stashed and two of his “snipes” grabbed up the transformer then all three vanished down a nearby ladder into the bowels of the ship.

 After a lengthy period – perhaps an hour or more – the ships’s motors restarted and the lights came back on.
-However for all intents and purposes Maxtone-Graham’s lecture was kaput, overshadowed by current events the whole boat was buzzing about.
+However for all intents and purposes Maxtone-Graham’s lecture was kaput, overshadowed by current events that the whole boat was buzzing about.
 We were sitting in the main lounge having a coffee when there was a tap on my shoulder.
 I turned my head to see the oil-smudged face of the Chief Engineer smiling down at me.
 “Thanks”, he uttered.
 “You saved my ass.”
 And then he was gone, back to work.
-Whatever had happened, he and his crew of snipes had fixed, otherwise we, like the Ancient Mariner, might still be out at sea.
+Whatever had happened, he and his crew of snipes had fixed, otherwise we, like the Flying Dutchman, might still be out to sea.
 Subsequently we and the Seaward made it to New York steaming under the bridge over the Verrazano Narrows, and into the harbor with great fanfare, which included a salute from a local fireboat to safely moor at a pier in Manhattan under the shadows of the ill-fated Twin Towers.

 Two Thousand Nineteen betokens Year Three of The Trump War on Truth together with; an acceleration in the rate of MSM consolidation that further limits the number of voices to be heard; rampant social media manipulation [as in the Cambridge Analytica debacle] of public consciousness, coupled with the exploitation of our personal privacy by the likes of “free” social media applications [read Facebook] and web search engines [read Google] each constructed with internal algorithms programmed to gather our digital personal histories, which are then packaged by data mining corporations and sold to commercial and political entities who deploy the results in order to, as author Shoshana Zuboff writes, “privatize knowledge”; thereby exercising control over the Future by disrupting and ultimately monopolizing the flow of information [read knowledge] with the goal, among other anti-democratic subversions, to distort public perceptions concerning immigration, the environment, healthcare, dog-whistle racist politics, fake news, foreign policy, the social safety net, rampant voter fraud, and/or suppression in our electoral process to name but a few.